 5. Your House Isn’t Selling

-Saving as much of your money as possible to invest in your new home is often the priority when planning to move, so making as few improvements as possible to the one you are leaving may be at the top of your list.
+Saving as much of your money as possible to invest in your new home is often the priority when planning to move, so making as few improvements as possible to the Waterloo Region home you are leaving may be at the top of your list.
 But upgrading your current kitchen before you go is an investment that may very well pay for itself.

 Home shoppers usually gravitate first toward the kitchen and it is a very important factor in their home buying decision.
 So, if you’ve been having trouble selling your home and the kitchen’s outdated — that could be the reason.

-These days more than ever buyers are more interested in move-in ready homes that require little or no remodeling.
+These days more than ever Waterloo Region home buyers are more interested in move-in ready homes that require little or no remodeling.
 A more appealing, upgraded kitchen can be a motivating factor for buyers, resulting in less time on the market and a better selling price.